coderefinery/documentation/content/tools.md

 - Advantage
   - Popular and familiar in the physics and mathematics community
 - Disadvantages
-  - PDF format is not ideal for copy-paste ability of examples
+  - PDF format is not ideal for copy-pasting of examples
   - Possible, but not trivial to automate rebuilding documentation after every Git push

 ---